 The Derwent Valley Light Railway: A Unique Steam Train Experience

-On Sundays and most bank holiday Mondays from spring to summer, you can enjoy a ride on the Derwent Valley Light Railway (DVLR) as part of your Murton Park York experience.
+On Sundays and most Bank Holiday Mondays from February to December, you can enjoy a ride on the Derwent Valley Light Railway (DVLR) as part of your Murton Park York experience.
 This volunteer-run steam train ride is a popular attraction for families and train enthusiasts, offering a charming and nostalgic journey on a short stretch of track.

 The platform and train itself are perfect for capturing memorable photos, especially as they let you stand in the driver’s section of the train which the kids love!